AliTopal89/practicego/README.md

 >    return nil
 >}
 >```
->When you look at the function declaration for retrieve on line 37, the function
+>When you look at the function declaration for retrieve, the function
 >seems to say, pass me a value of type reader.
 But you know that’s impossible
 >because there is no such thing as a value of type reader.
 Values of type reader
 >do not exists because reader is an interface type.
 You know interface values are